-- Completed program application (Find the link and more information on the MLS website) - Official transcripts from all universities and colleges attended. - A list of courses in progress or to be completed prior to the June admission date. - Three references, with at least two from current or previous faculty, and one from an employer or individual familiar with the applicant's character.
-Reference name and emails will be submitted with the electronic application.
-Upon submission, references will receive an application to submit their review and an optional letter of recommendation.
+- Completed program application (which is available on the VUMC Medical Laboratory Science Program website). - Official transcripts from all universities and colleges attended. - A list of courses in progress or to be completed prior to the June admission date. - Three references, with at least two from current or previous faculty, and one from an employer or individual familiar with the applicant's character.
+These should be submitted on the evaluation form (available with the application), but a personalized letter of reference may be included as well.